-The Fund seeks exposure to bonds issued by corporates and sovereigns deemed by the Investment Managers to be Environmental Champions.
-Environmental champions are identified using two proprietary ESG rankings:

-- the EETI ranks sovereign issuers using various references that include energy efficiency, natural capital conservation, renewable energy performance, using various references, including greenhouse gas intensity (emissions normalized by gross domestic product, CO2e/GDP); and - the ESG Credit App ranks corporate issuers by their greenhouse gas emissions and greenhouse gas intensity using various references such as Scope 1 and 2 greenhouse gasses emissions, emitters' historic trajectories, SBTi target.
+The Fund seeks exposure to bonds issued by corporates deemed by the Investment Managers to be Environmental Champions.
+Environmental champions are identified using a proprietary ESG rankings: the ESG Credit App ranks corporate issuers by their greenhouse gas emissions and greenhouse gas intensity using various references such as Scope 1 and 2 greenhouse gasses emissions, emitters' historic trajectories, Science Based Target initiative ("SBTi") target.